westlake-repl/NRPStransformer/README.md

 ## Overview
 NRPSTransformer is a deep learning model designed to predict the substrate specificity of adenylation (A) domains in Nonribosomal Peptide Synthetases (NRPS).
 It employs a transformer-based architecture that capitalizes on transfer learning.
 It generates high-quality protein embeddings from a large, pre-trained language model, which are subsequently fed into a fine-tuned classifier to achieve state-of-the-art prediction accuracy of 93%.

+## Prerequisites
+Before you begin, ensure you have the following installed:

+- **Conda/Miniconda**: To manage the project environment.
+You can find installation instructions here.
+- **Git LFS**: For handling large model files.
+You can install it by following the instructions here.

 ## Installation
 Please follow these steps carefully to set up the project environment and download the necessary models.